Last Update:In-progress information, subject to change.

 PCI Express is based on point-to-point topology, with separate serial links connecting every device (also known as an endpoint), to the root complex controller that can be integrated into the CPU.

-The Mini PCIe (or mPCIe) hardware interface is 52 pins, with (most commonly) a single Receive / Transmit differential on pins 23,25 and 31,33 respectively.
-There are two pins (36,38) reserved for a module USB connection that supports a usb device.
+The Mini PCIe (or mPCIe) hardware interface is 52 pins, with (most commonly) a single Receive / Transmit differential pair on pins 23,25 and 31,33 respectively.
+There are two pins (36,38) reserved for a module USB connection that supports a USB device.
 Note here that the host hardware may not provide a way to access any mPCIe USB device(s).

 Similarly, a PC host (e.g. laptop) may support configuring the mPCIe connection for a WiFi board only.
 Industrial embedded hardware (Intel or ARM based) often support multiple mPCIe modules.

 The most common mPCIe boards are WiFi network devices in laptops, and usually fitted to internal connectors that require opening the laptop case.
 This is also because the mPCIe peripheral has two screws that secure it to the host hardware.